 Instructions

 • Heat the oven.
-Preheat the oven to 375 degrees F and adjust a rack in the center
+Place the rack in the center of the oven and preheat to 375°F.

 • Make the cinnamon and brown sugar mixture.
 In a small bowl, combine the sugar, nuts, raisins or dried fruit of your choice.
 Add the cinnamon and cardamom.
 Mix well.